MicrosoftDocs/machine-learning-server-docs/microsoft-r/what-happened-to-microsoft-r-server.md

 ## Machine Learning at Microsoft

-Read more about the machine learning offerings at Microsoft in this article, ["Machine Learning at Microsoft"](something.md).
+Read more about the machine learning offerings at Microsoft in this article, ["Machine Learning at Microsoft."